waldronmatt/musicWebTemplate/README.md

 To edit the pictures section:

+1) Compress your pictures to optimize load time
-1) Copy your pictures to dir /pictures/gallery
+2) Copy your pictures to dir /pictures/gallery
-2) Substitute your picture name in classes ".a, .b, .c", ect... in style.css
+3) Substitute your picture name in classes ".a, .b, .c", ect... in style.css
-3) Substitute your picture name in class "grid" in index.html
+4) Substitute your picture name in class "grid" in index.html

 To edit the footer:
 1) Change the footer links to your own